hugocotoflorez/cpu_schreduler/README.md

 ### Quick resume

-This schreduler use tickets to give processes 'relevance'.
+This schreduler use tickets (stride) to give processes 'relevance'.
 Once a process run in the cpu for a time slice (max time that a process run without os decisions) the stride (ticket value * times proc runs)